 What foods can cause dog food allergy?

 Dogs are mainly allergic to the protein in food rather than carbs.

 Most common foods that cause an allergic reaction:

 - Meats include: pork, rabbit, beef, chicken, fish, lamb

 - Eggs and Dairy products

 What are the symptoms of dog food allergies?

 Most dogs do not develop symptoms right away.
-It can take around 2 years of a dog eating a certain food (allergen).
-Only after that starts developing an allergic reaction in the body.
+It can take around two years of a dog to eat a particular food (allergen) only after developing an allergic reaction in the body.

 - Itchy skin- face, feet, ears, forelegs, armpits, rear end

 - Digestive issues: nausea, vomiting, chronic gas, chronic diarrhoea (non-seasonal)